cmashburn/KSU_PSYC_4455/_pages/intro-methods/introduction.md

     <img src="https://bobsthinktank.github.io/PSYC341OER/images/intro-man-inside-note-head.jpg" alt="Drawing of a Homunculus kind of guy inside a head, looking at papers.
 Illustration by Frits Ahlefeldt.">
     <figcaption> If you have ever wondered about your mind, then you probably asked a question that cognitive psychology is interested in answering.
 [2]</figcaption>
 </figure>
-The Cognitive Revolution began in the mid-1950s when researchers in several fields began to develop theories of mind based on complex representations and computational procedures (Miller, 1956; Broadbent, 1958; Chomsky, 1959; Newell, Shaw, & Simon, 1958).
+The Cognitive Revolution began in the mid-1950s when researchers in several fields began to develop theories of mind based on complex representations and computational procedures (Miller, 1956; Broadbent, 1958; Chomsky, 1959; Newell et al., 1958).
 Cognitive psychology became predominant in the 1960s (Tulving, 1962; Sperling, 1960).
 Ulric Neisser (1967) is typically credited with popularizing the term “Cognitive Psychology” in his 1967 textbook.

 Neisser defined cognition as:
 > "…all processes by which the sensory input is transformed, reduced, elaborated, stored, recovered, and used."